GTMStack

 Build from Scratch

-”Best of Breed” vs. “All-in-One”
+”Best of Breed” vs. “All-in-One”: The Debate Is Over

 The Case for Best of Breed

-Best-of-breed means selecting the top tool for each function: the best CRM, the best email sequencing tool, the best intent data provider, the best analytics platform.
-The argument is that specialized tools outperform generalist tools in their specific domain.
-A dedicated sales engagement platform like Outreach or Salesloft will have more sophisticated sequencing logic than the built-in sequencing in your CRM.
+Best-of-breed means selecting the top tool for each function.
+A dedicated sales engagement platform like Outreach will have more sophisticated sequencing logic than the built-in sequencing in your CRM.
+That’s true at the feature level.

 The Case for All-in-One

+All-in-one means selecting a platform that covers multiple GTM functions.
 The trade-off is depth.
-An all-in-one platform’s marketing automation will be less sophisticated than Marketo.
-Its sales engagement will be less powerful than Outreach.
-Its analytics will be less flexible than a dedicated BI tool.
-You are trading best-in-class functionality for operational simplicity.
+An all-in-one platform’s marketing automation will be less sophisticated than a dedicated tool.
+You’re trading best-in-class functionality for operational simplicity.

 The Practical Answer